Corionis/ELS/artifacts/document/command-line.md

 * -T | --force-targets [file] : Forced targets for -r | --remote, see Notes

-* -h | --version : Display version information
+* --version : Display version information

 * -w | --whatsnew [file] : What's New output text file as a summary